cityofaustin/dts-work-zone-data-feed/README.md

 The City of Austin's permitting system uses a street network that does not consider direction of travel.
-The `geometry` directory contains a script (`street_segment_directionality.py`) that converts the street network into one link per direction of travel (i.e. Northbound, Southbound).
+The `geometry` directory contains a script (`street_segment_directionality.py`) that converts the street network into one link per direction of travel (i.e. Northbound, Southbound), alongside maintaining a centerline geometry option.
 This was necessary in order to allow for directional closures according to the WZDx specification.

 ***